eruption-project/eruption/docs/FAQs.md

 ### Q: I have a problem with getting Eruption to build from source.
 How to correctly build the project?

+Please ensure that you are using the latest versions of Rust.

 MSRV (Minimum supported Rust version) `Rust 1.58`

 ### Q: What can I do to help getting new hardware supported